insomnimus/mars/readme.md

 Or build from source:
 ## Building From Source
-You only need an up to date working installation of Rust.
+You need a working rost toolchain version 1.64.0 or newer.

 ```shell
 # The file will be located in `target/release/mars` (with a .exe suffix on Windows)